The questions that makes the Aristotle Model powerful

 You facilitate this final step following the same process you have been using up to this point.
 Simply convene the collective genius, resources and energies of your team and leverage all of it to define what success means; the action items, roles, responsibilities and timelines that must be will deliver that success AND you must define the communication matrix needed to insure information, updates, complexities and issues are communicated regularly and effectively.

 In other words: what will be reported on; how often; to whom by whom and using what format(s) i.e. face to face meetings, email reports, conference calls, video conferencing etc.

 COMMUNICATION IS THE LUBRICATION THAT KEEPS PROJECTS MOVING IN LINE AND ON TIME.

-Then everyone grabs and oar; assumes their role and responsibilities and they get after it.
+Then everyone grabs an oar; assumes their role and responsibilities and they get after it.

-CONCLUSION: Leaders and managers who can learn, implement and then teach their organizations to become proficient at solving complex problems effectively and expeditiously are leaders who will always be in great demand and of great value.
+CONCLUSION: With the Aristotle Model leaders and managers can learn, implement, and then teach their organizations to become proficient at solving complex problems effectively and expeditiously are leaders who will always be in great demand and of great value.

 If you would like to learn more about how to implement this process contact me to discuss a detailed training program that will give you the tools to immediately begin benefiting from Aristotle’s wisdom.